adnewdebebe/amharic-tutor-springboot-thymeleaf-gemini-ai/README.md

             }
        ]

-##
+5) The Postman collection (amharic-tutor-postman-collection.json) contains all the API endpoints listed above.
+   - Import the collection into Postman and test the endpoints.
+   - The Postman collection can be found in the (docs/amharic-tutor-postman-collection.json) file.

 ## Technologies List
     - Spring Boot
     - JAVA JDK 21
     - Thymeleaf
     - Gemini LLM
     - H2 Database
     - Maven
     - Postman
     - Chrome
     - Git
     - GitHub
     - IntelliJ IDEA or Visual Studio Code IDE
     - Google Chrome